Types of Evaporators

 Industrial applications: the once-through type is used in pulp-and-paper plants for concentrating black liquor.
 Other versions of this evaporator are discussed later.

-These are made in a variety of arrangements for services where the feed and/or product liquor has a tendency to salt or scale, and where the viscosities of the solutions are so high that natural circulation is not feasible.
-Thermal and flow characteristics of the process liquor are so poor that use of forced circulation is necessary.
+These evaporation systems are made in a variety of arrangements for services where the feed and/or product liquor has a tendency to salt or scale, and where the viscosities of the solutions are so high that natural circulation is not feasible.
+Thermal and flow characteristics of the process liquor are so poor that the use of forced circulation is necessary.

 Forced circulation is achieved by various means, such as locating pumps outside of the evaporator.
 Forced circulation leads to high tubeside velocities (6-18 ft/s), and hence higher heat-transfer coefficients and smaller heating surfaces.
 Positive circulation renders this unit relatively insensitive to variations in physical properties or lards, making it suitable for crystallizing solutions or slurries.